nirmata/kubecon-na24-multi-tenancy-micro-segmentation/README.md

     are not allowed
 ```

-You can also try the polict that allows egress traffic from the `backend` tier:
+You can also try the policy that allows egress traffic from the `backend` tier:

 ```sh
 kubectl -n test apply -f manifests/cnp-egress-world.yaml